 Instructions

-- Melt the chocolate: In a separate bowl, combine chocolate and coconut oil.
-Melt in the microwave in increments of 30 seconds.
-Stir until smooth and creamy.
+- In a separate bowl, combine the chocolate and coconut oil.
+Microwave in 30-second intervals, stirring between each, until the mixture is smooth and creamy.

 Cassie says